We are a 97 acres farm in the Pyrenees Ranges of Central Victoria.

 Our crowd sourcing campaign

 We've started our crowd sourcing campaign to raise funds for our regenerative agriculture/permaculture project.
-Please help us by sharing and donating on the link below.

 Since we started Abundance Farm three and a half years ago, we've been investing all our hearts and hard work into the farm, reinvesting everything back into this project.